 Why we picked it: This card is packed with rewards.
 Earn 2X points at supermarkets and gas stations (up to $6,000 per year then 1X), plus 1X points on all other purchases.
 The best part – this card rounds up your rewards to the nearest 10 on every purchase, meaning even a $1.29 pack of mints will earn 10 points.

-Pros: This card’s 15,000-point sign-up bonus is similar to that of the Chase Freedom Unlimited or the Chase Freedom Flex.
-You can earn 15,000 bonus points after spending $1,000 within the first three months of card membership, worth $150 in gift cards when redeemed at Thankyou.com.
+Pros: This card’s 20,000-point sign-up bonus is similar to that of the Chase Freedom Unlimited or the Chase Freedom Flex.
+For a limited time, you can earn 20,000 bonus points after spending $1,500 within the first three months of account opening, worth $200 in gift cards when redeemed at Thankyou.com.
 There’s also a 15 month 0% introductory APR on purchases and balance transfers (then 13.49% to 23.49% variable), all for no annual fee.

 Cons: Your earning in the 2X categories is limited to $6,000 annually – any further spending will earn the 1X rate.
 Also, the points-earning rewards structure can make it hard to gauge your earnings ahead of time.